 Most people tend to run in the low to high-moderate zones but completely miss the hard and the easy zones — and that’s what Edwards, who owns a company called Heart Zones, is hoping to change.
 The best training regimens combine truly easy recovery after bursts of intense effort, but they rarely linger in the moderate zone.

 Tracking heart rate is just the first step in heart rate training.
 The next step is to take the data and measure it, either solo or with a coach.
 By keeping track of your heart rate zones per workout, you can measure whether a training plan is actually effective.
-Use an app like UA Record that tracks workouts in real time and stores past workouts.

 In reviewing your data, look for trends: